 There are strict laws about using and storing personal information.
+We must be able to show that we comply with the relevant data protection laws including the General Data Protection Regulation (GDPR).

+Protecting personal information

-We must be able to show that we comply with both The Data Protection Act (DPA), and from May 2018, the General Data Protection Regulation (GDPR).
-These laws make sure that any information about a living person who could be identified from the data - both printed and digital - is handled appropriately.
+These laws make sure that any information about a living person who could be identified from the data - whether this be printed, digital, audible or verbal - is handled appropriately.
 In particular, that personal data:

-- Must be gathered for specific use.Only relevant information
+- Must be gathered for specific use.

-- is gathered.
+- Should only be gathered if relevant.

 - Must be kept accurate and up to date.

 - Is only kept as long as is needed.

-- Is protected against being lost
+- Is protected against being lost, damaged or from unauthorised access.